Extreme Weather and Climate Change

 ($2.5)

-Severe drought damaged agricultural crops, including wheat.
+Severe drought damaged crops, including wheat.
 Lack of feed forced ranchers to sell their cattle.
-This drought increased wildfire risk leading up to the 2017 wildfires.
+Increased fire risk leading up to the 2017 wildfires.
 Mont., N.D., S.D.

 ($3.4)